Assange Is A Journalist, Should Not Be Persecuted For Publishing The Truth

 Julian Assange made powerful enemies in governments around the world, corporate media, and big business because he burst false narratives with the truth.
 As a result, governments fought back, including the United States, Great Britain, and Sweden, which has led to Assange being trapped in the embassy of Ecuador in London for six years.

 The root of the incarceration were allegations in Sweden.
-Sweden’s charges against Assange were initially dropped by the chief prosecutor, two weeks later they found a prosecutor to pursue a rape investigation.
+Sweden’s investigation of against Assange was initially dropped by the chief prosecutor, two weeks later they found a prosecutor to pursue a rape investigation.
 One of the women had CIA connections and bragged about her relationship with Assange in tweets she tried to erase.
 She even published a 7-step program for legal revenge against lovers.
 The actions of the women do not seem to show rape or any kind of abuse.
 One woman held a party with him after the encounter and another went out to eat with him.
 In November 2016, Assange was interviewed by Swedish prosecutors for four hours at the Ecuadorian embassy.
 In December 2016, Assange published tweets showing his innocence and the sex was consensual.
-Without making a statement on Assange’s guilt, the Swedish investigators dropped the charges in May 2017.
-The statute of limitations for Swedish charges will be up in 2020.
+Without making a statement on Assange’s guilt, the Swedish investigators dropped the investigation without bringing any charges in May 2017.
+The statute of limitations for potential charges in Sweden will be up in 2020.

 As John Pilger pointed out, “Katrin Axelsson and Lisa Longstaff of Women Against Rape summed it up when they wrote, ‘The allegations against [Assange] are a smokescreen behind which a number of governments are trying to clamp down on WikiLeaks for having audaciously revealed to the public their secret planning of wars and occupations with their attendant rape, murder, and destruction… The authorities care so little about violence against women that they manipulate rape allegations at will.'”